canghel3/raster2image/README.md

-### This package is meant to help with converting raster files into images
+### This golang package is meant to help with converting raster files into images